What do you love about marketing and communications? What is challenging about what you do?

 What do you see as the value of integrated marketing, communications and PR?
 On Results?

 Bottom line?
 It’s about brand awareness, elevation and driving sales – targeted sales.

 Actions ― verbal, written, digital and traditional ― speak loudly.

-Each communication and PR strategy I’ve developed and worked on have key components, yet are also unique to the strategies needed to accomplish the agreed goals and objectives, whether in-house or as a consultant for a company or product platform.
+Each marketing, communication and/or PR strategy I’ve developed and worked on have key components, yet are also unique to the strategies needed to accomplish the agreed goals and objectives, whether in-house or as a consultant for a company or product platform.

 My career has spanned working in-house, agency and as a contractor/consultant.
 In all of these roles I have been fortunate to work closely with cross-functional teams and the C-Suite to develop and execute marketing and communications programs in global, domestic and regional marketplaces and keep pace with this ever-changing commercial and cultural environment.

 When it comes to connection, both businesses and consumers have the same needs.
 Both are more sophisticated than ever before yet are more skeptical than ever.
-I’m currently on the lookout for opportunities as a consultant or to work full time in-house with a company and brand that share a set of values.
+I’m currently on the lookout for opportunities as a consultant with companies and brands that share a set of values.
 A brand that conveys – and becomes identified with – honesty, integrity, diversity and transparency.

 I firmly believe that brands that successfully deliver on this deep connection do so through well-defined business, marketing and communication strategies.
 They have a thorough understanding of their markets and sales channels.
 They are fearlessly committed to the thoughtful and thought provoking communications and messaging that are essential to a customer-driven approach – an approach that is essential to building both a results-focused company and a successful brand.